• Home

 Kraft Caramel Crunch Bar Tips

-• Use non-stick foil because the recipe is sticky.
+• Use non-stick foil or parchment paper because the recipe is sticky.
 If you use cooking spray or butter, use a lot of it.

 • You can substitute unwrapped caramels for the bits.